DrunkenToast/jerma-soundboard/README.md

   - Settings activity
 - [X] Different layouts for portrait and landscape mode and localization in at least two languages (eng and your own language)
   - Main activity has a landscape and portrait mode
-- [ ] Two or more user settings
+- [X] Two or more user settings
   - Playback rate
-  - Theme settings???
+  - Theme settings
   - Jerma URL
 - [X] RecyclerView
   - Grid layout for audio items